 Our Approach to Modern Day Slavery

-The Group understands and is alert to the risks of Modern Slavery and has a zero-tolerance approach to Modern Slavery of any kind in its business or supply chains.
-We are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems and controls to ensure the same high standards from our contractors, suppliers and other business partners.
+As a Group, we recognise the importance of maintaining vigilance to identify and address issues associated with Modern Slavery of any kind in our supply chains.
+We remain committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems and controls to ensure the same high standards from our contractors, suppliers and other business partners.

-- consult and engage with key staff, best placed to advise on our supply chains, to conduct risk assessments to identify areas within our businesses most at risk, and to develop policies and procedures that are practical and effective in eliminating identified risks.
+- we continue to consult and engage with key staff, best placed to advise on our supply chains, to conduct risk assessments to identify areas within our businesses most at risk, and to develop policies and procedures that are practical and effective in eliminating identified risks.

 This statement is made pursuant to section 54 Modern Slavery Act 2015 and sets out the steps taken by the Group to prevent Modern Slavery and human trafficking in our businesses and supply chains.

-This statement was approved by the Board of Directors of The Gibson O'Neill Company Limited on 4 January 2017.Mike O'Neill,
+This statement was approved by the Board of Directors of The Gibson O'Neill Company Limited on 4 January 2018.Mike O'Neill,

 The Gibson O'Neill Company Limited.